omeka/Documentation/source/Reference/libraries/Omeka/File/Ingest/Upload.rst

         - validation errors that occur when an uploaded file is missing.
 This
         - may occur when a file input is left empty on a form.

         This option can be overridden by the 'ignore_invalid_files' option.
-For instance, if 'ignoreNoFile' is set to false but 'ignore_invalid_files' is set to true, any exceptions due to missing uploads will be suppressed and ignored.
+Forinstance, if 'ignoreNoFile' is set to false but 'ignore_invalid_files' isset to true, any exceptions due to missing uploads will be suppressed andignored.

         :param array $options:
         :returns: void